Outsourcing Case Studies: Lessons Learned From Successful and Failed Outsourcing

 1. Klout: Staying on Top of Privacy and Security

 Launched in 2008, Klout was a social media analytics company that measured an individual’s influence.
 Its founder, Joel Fernandez, launched it through bootstrapping—starting a business with meager capital from personal finances.
-He already had an offshore team in Singapore, and he joined them there for a while to cut operating costs.
-Three months after, he returned to the U.S. with a working prototype.
+He already had an offshore team in Singapore, and joined them there for a while to cut operating costs.
+Three months later, he returned to the U.S. with a working prototype.

 Later on, Klout faced a lot of controversy due to its role as a social scoring service.
 A software vendor, Lithium Technologies, eventually acquired it in 2014.
 But according to the software company’s CEO, Pete Hess, Klout was not aligned with their long-term strategy as a standalone service.
 So they had to shut it down.